The uniqueness of the Fisher metric as information metric: Introduction

 \section{Introduction}

-Recent successful applications of information geometry, see e.g. \cite{Amari1987}, \cite{AN2000}, \cite{AyJost}, \cite{Shahshahani1979}, where the Fisher metric plays a fundamental role, motivate us to find an answer to the following long standing question.
+Recent successful applications of information geometry, see e.g. \cite{Amari1987, AN2000, AyJost, Shahshahani1979}, where the Fisher metric plays a fundamental role, motivate us to find an answer to the following important question.
 Is there another metric on statistical models with natural properties, which we could name information metric?

 Intuitively, information metric should reflect the amount of non-negative information of a statistical model, moreover \begin{itemize} \item it should measure ``information loss" associated with a data processing and this information loss is a non-negative quantity \cite[Axiom A]{Chentsov1978}; \item it must be invariant under sufficient statistics, that is, mappings between sample spaces that preserve all information about the parameter $x$. \end{itemize}